UNIQUE-Students/UNIQUE-Students.github.io/_pages/2022/uss.md

 ---

-## This years topic: Dynamics of Learning and Optimization in Brains and Machines
+## Dynamics of Learning and Optimization in Brains and Machines

 ##### The full program will be announced soon
 ##### Day 1: Thursday, 9 June 2022